arttu-ekholm/healthmeter-ios/README.md

 ## Installation and usage

-Clone the project and run `pod install` in the project root.
-Build & run on an iPhone.
-With simulator, the app shows an error view telling it can't query the resting heart rate values.
+Clone the project and hit Build & run on an iPhone device.
+The app can also be run on a simulator, but the HealthKit records need to be added manually using Health app.

 ## External dependencies